NCHD Establishes Functional Literacy Centres, Non-Formal Schools In GB - UrduPoint

 NCHD Establishes Functional Literacy Centres, Non-Formal Schools In GB

-Amirullah Khan Marwat on Friday said National Commission for Human Development (NCHD) would establish 100 'Functional Literacy Centres' and 20 Non-Formal Schools in Gilgit-Baltistan (GB) soon
+Amirullah Khan Marwat has said National Commission for Human Development (NCHD) would establish 100 'Functional Literacy Centres' and 20 Non-Formal Schools in Gilgit-Baltistan (GB) soon

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Sep, 2019 ) :Amirullah Khan Marwat on Friday said National Commission for Human Development (NCHD) would establish 100 'Functional Literacy Centres' and 20 Non-Formal Schools in Gilgit-Baltistan (GB) soon.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2019 ) :Amirullah Khan Marwat has said National Commission for Human Development (NCHD) would establish 100 'Functional Literacy Centres' and 20 Non-Formal Schools in Gilgit-Baltistan (GB) soon.

 The main aim of the programme to facilitate women to acquire literacy skills as well as vocational skills.